Code-Institute-Submissions/gameshow-m1/README.md

 *Google Lighthouse Updates*
 * An update was made to add "rel=noopener" on any links that opened up in a new tab.
 This was recommended by Google Lighthouse and explained in this further [link](https://web.dev/external-anchors-use-rel-noopener/?utm_source=lighthouse&utm_medium=devtools).
 Corrected as part of commit #160.
+* The meta description as part of the SEO category of Google lighthouse was added to the head elements of all pages as part of commit #162.

 Shown issues were updated for with the following scores.